bradkeifer/esp32-HD44780/examples/lcd_tools/README.md

 Open the project configuration menu (`idf.py menuconfig`).
 Then go into `Example Configuration` menu.

 - You can choose whether or not to save command history into flash in `Store command history in flash` option.
+- Select which `I2C peripheral to use`.
+- Select the `I2C clock frequency`.
+- Select the `SDA GPIO number` for the I2C bus.
+- Select the `SCL GPIO number` for the I2C bus.
+- Select the `LCD Address` for the LCD display on I2C bus.
+- Select the `LCD Rows` for the LCD display.
+- Select the `LCD Columns` for the LCD display.
+- Select the initial state of the LCD backlight.

 ### Build and Flash